arangodb/docs-hugo/site/content/3.13/develop/http-api/queries/aql-queries.md

                   cached:
                     description: |
-                      A boolean flag indicating whether the query result was served from the query cache or not.
-If the query result is served from the query cache, the `extra` return attribute will not contain any `stats` sub-attribute and no `profile` sub-attribute.
+                      A boolean flag indicating whether the query result was served from the query results cache or not.
+If the query result is served from the query cache, the `extra` attribute in the response does not contain the `stats` and `profile` sub-attributes.
                     type: boolean
+                  planCacheKey:
+                    description: |
+                      The key of the plan cache entry.
+This attribute is only present if a cached query execution plan has been used.
+                    type: string
         '400':
           description: |
             is returned if the JSON representation is malformed, the query specification is